rsnpj/notes-site/notes/Year_3/Design_of_Algorithms_and_Data_Structures/Bloom_Filters.md

 We're given m and n, and wish to optimise the number of hash functions k so as to minimise false positive probability $p_f$

--   Using more hash functions gives us more chances to find a 0-bit for an element $x\not\in S$, but
+-   Using more hash functions gives us more chances to find a 0-bit for an element $x\notin S$, but
 -   Using fewer hash functions increases fraction $p_0$ of 0-bits in array

 # Wrap up